 Before you quench your thirst, know these water cooler safety tips!

-When working in the scorching heat, with sweat dripping down your face, the first thing you want to do is grab an ice cold thirst quencher or go to the water cooler to fill your cup with liquid bliss, right?
+When working in the scorching heat, with sweat dripping down your face, the first thing you want to do is grab an ice-cold thirst quencher or go to the water cooler to fill your cup with liquid bliss, right?
 I bet the last thing on your mind is the possibility that germs and unwanted growth could contaminate the contents in the water cooler at your construction site.

+Although it's not a pleasant thought, your drinking water cooler can harbor some downright distressing contaminants.
 A water cooler can turn into a hazard when not handled correctly.
 Drinking water from contaminated sources is frequently responsible for the spread of diseases such as typhoid, cholera, and dysentery.

 When water coolers have been inspected and their contents are ready to be consumed, ensure workers can easily identify it by placing a Potable Water Cooler Label on the outside.